French Montana discography

-The discography of Moroccan-American rapper French Montana consists of five studio albums, twenty-six mixtapes, 51 singles as a lead artist, 57 singles as a featured artist, 32 music videos and 18 promotional singles.
+The discography of Moroccan-American rapper French Montana consists of four studio albums, one collaborative album, twenty-six mixtapes, 51 singles as a lead artist, 57 singles as a featured artist, 32 music videos and 18 promotional singles.

 French Montana first gained notoriety in his native the Bronx as the creator of the DVD series Cocaine City, a locally-oriented series loosely based on Smash DVD, for which it is an aesthetic tribute.
 Debuting in 2002, the series focused on hip hop-based interviews with artists including 50 Cent, Jeezy, and the Diplomats, and often served to instigate local feuds and rivalries.
 The series ran until 2010, and he used the recognition to severally promote his career as a recording artist, which was its ultimate intention.
 His debut mixtape, The French Revolution was released in 2007.
 He became acquainted with Senegalese-American singer Akon in 2008 prior to joining his record label, Konvict Muzik the following year as a "shopping artist."
 His tenure on the label proved to be short-lived, as Akon failed to come to mutual terms with the rapper and its parent label, Interscope Records.